Visit our knowledge base to learn more or get in touch with support.

 The Memory Colors Scope makes it easy to tune your corrections to bring colors toward their pure tones.
 The scope shows a miniature copy of your image, but only displays the memory colors of red, green, blue and flesh tones.
 If your colors are missing these targets, the image in the scope will appear black.
 Wherever your image is hitting the memory color targets, the scope will light up with the appropriate colors.

-Use Skin Scope when you want to do some fine tuning for skin correction.
-For instance, activate Skin scope when working with the Cosmo tool or Pop tool so you can check skin tones as you work.
+Use Skin Overlay when you want to do some fine tuning for skin correction.
+For instance, activate Skin Overlay when working with the Cosmo tool or Pop tool so you can check skin tones as you work.
 If the orange lines increase, that means you have added true skin tone.
 If the lines decrease, you have removed true skin tone.